 Order matters since preceding tokens in the context influence the tokens that are produced.

-AI Agents often use a technique called Context Compaction to manage a the size of the context.
+AI Agents often use a technique called Context Compaction to manage the size of the context.
 Modern Model context window sizes can be over a million tokens but their effectiveness drops off far sooner than that.
-This is often called Context Rot and is a core consideration in Context Management.
+This is often called Context Rot and is a core consideration in Context Engineering.